roboticsware/picozero/docs/recipes.rst

 Joystick
 -------------

-Joystick is similar to potentiometer so we can Pot class to control a joystick.
+Joystick is similar to potentiometer so we can use the Pot class to control a joystick.

 .. image:: images/joystick.png
     :alt: A diagram of the Raspberry Pi Pico connected to a joystick